 Age-Related Causes Of Weight Gain After Menopause

-Apart from the natural aging process and declining estrogen levels, there are several other factors that
+Apart from the natural aging process and declining estrogen levels, there are several other factors that may play a role in contributing to gaining weight after menopause such as:

 - Little to no physical activity